nagasella/esa/README.md

 ## More about entity updaters

 Entity updaters work only on entities that own (or not) specific components.
 When you implement an entity updater, you will need to override the `select` member function for each entity updater.
-Take for example the code of the [example](#a-practical-example) above (note that a reference to the entity table must be obtained manually from the updater's constructor):
+Take for example the code of the [example above](#a-practical-example):

 ```cpp
 bool select(esa::entity e) override